NitnelavAH/metricsProyect/README.md

 # Metrics of Halstead
-Metrics of Halstead for python code
+Metrics of Halstead for python code using JFlex library for get tokens from python code